 - Pat chicken breasts dry with a paper towel, then add salt and pepper to both sides.
-(The salt and pepper used in this step is not included in the ingredients.)
+(The salt and pepper used in this step are not included in the ingredients.)

 - Deglaze the cast iron skillet by pouring in 1/3 cup of chicken broth.
-While the pan and broth is still hot use a wooden utensil to scrape off the bits of chicken that are stuck to the bottom of your skillet.
+While the pan and broth are still hot, use a wooden utensil to scrape off the bits of chicken that are stuck to the bottom of your skillet.
 Don't pour these bits out because they are super flavorful.

-- Add 2 tablespoons of butter to skillet along with the chopped onion and minced garlic.
-Sauté for 2-3 minutes then add the steamed riced cauliflower.
+- Add 2 tablespoons of butter to the skillet along with the chopped onion and minced garlic.
+Sauté for 2-3 minutes, then add the steamed riced cauliflower.